-While more studies need to be done, early research shows that mindfulness-based interventions like meditation can actually lower cortisol and adrenaline levels in your body, helping to normalize blood pressure and heart rate temporarily.
+While more studies need to be done, early research shows that mindfulness-based interventions like meditation can actually lower cortisol1 and adrenaline levels in your body, helping to normalize blood pressure and heart rate temporarily.

 2. Meditation might increase melatonin levels.

-In one study, advanced, dedicated meditators were found to have higher melatonin levels on average than those who didn't meditate.
+In one study, advanced, dedicated meditators were found to have higher melatonin levels2 on average than those who didn't meditate.
 Melatonin is a hormone that controls your sleep and wake cycles, and your body has its own internal clock that controls how much is produced.
 When we are stressed out, our melatonin levels decrease closer to bed which makes it harder to sleep.